niranjanyt999/email-spam-detectation/README.md

+🔗 Live Demo
+You can check out the live version of the project here:
+👉 Email Spam Detection Web App

 # 📧 Email Spam Detection – ML Project

 A lightweight web app that classifies emails as **Spam** or **Ham** using Machine Learning.